sradevski/aida/README.md

 ### Usage

 For a start, all definitions are flat.
 However, each definition can have subfolders - categories that use a similar model with some differences (Account for businesses and Account for users).
 The same can also be achieved just by creating a flat definition for each, and then adding the ones you don't want in a blacklist.
-However, the module concept is a bit cleaner in my opinion.
+However, the category concept is a bit cleaner in my opinion.